What are Virginia’s gun laws? A guide to licenses, permits, restrictions.

 Virginia has no restrictions on large-capacity ammunition magazines but does prohibit carrying certain loaded high-powered firearms in public areas of certain cities.

-The law also requires the registration of machine guns, defined as “any weapon which shoots or is designed to shoot automatically more than one shot, without manual reloading, by a single function of the trigger.”
-A machine guns must be registered with the state police within 24 hours of its acquisition.
+The law also requires the registration of “machine guns,” defined as “any weapon which shoots or is designed to shoot automatically more than one shot, without manual reloading, by a single function of the trigger.”
+A machine gun must be registered with the state police within 24 hours of its acquisition.

 An application to register a machine gun must be notarized and show the model and serial number of the gun as well as the name, address and occupation of the person in possession, and from whom and the purpose for which the gun was acquired.